-The Designated Teacher maintains good links with the Virtual School Head to promote the educational achievement of previously looked after children.
-The role of virtual school heads was extended in June 2021, to include a non-statutory responsibility for the strategic oversight of the educational attendance, attainment, and progress of children with a social worker.
-The virtual school head should identify and engage with key professionals, helping them to understand the role they have in improving outcomes for children.
-This should include Designated Safeguarding Leads, social workers, headteachers, governors, Special Educational Needs Co-ordinators, mental health leads, other local authority officers.
+The Designated Teacher maintains working links with the Virtual School Head to promote the educational achievement of looked dafter children and those who have been previously looked after children.
+The virtual school head collaborates with us to identify and engage other key professionals, such as social workers, Executive headteachers, governors, Special Educational Needs Co-ordinators, mental health leads, other local authority officers to help improve outcomes for children.